 - 2-3 tablespoons olive oil

-- 3 teaspoons flour (of your choice, recommendations in blog post above)
+- 3 teaspoons flour (of your choice, gluten and grain free recommendations in blog post above)

 - 2/3 cup white wine

 - 1 1/4 cup chicken broth